 Direct material cost can be defined as 'The Cost of material which can be attributed to a cost object in an economically feasible way'.
 Direct materials are those materials which can be identified in the product and can be conveniently measured and directly charged to the product.
-Thus, these
+Thus, these materials directly enter the product and form a part of the finished product.
+For example, timber in furniture making, cloth in dress making, bricks in building a house.
+The following are normally classified as direct materials:-

-- (i) All raw materials, like jute in the manufacture of gunny bags, pig iron in foundry and fruits in canning industry. - (ii) Materials specifically purchased for a specific job, process or order, like glue for book binding, starch powder for dressing yarn. - (iii) Parts or components purchased or produced, like batteries for transistor-radios. - (iv) Primary packing materials like cartons, wrappings, card-board boxes, etc.
+- (i) All raw materials, like jute in the manufacture of gunny bags, pig iron in foundry and fruits in canning industry - (ii) Materials specifically purchased for a specific job, process or order, like glue for book binding, starch powder for dressing yarn - (iii) Parts or components purchased or produced, like batteries for transistor-radios - (iv) Primary packing materials like cartons, wrappings, card-board boxes, etc.